Naman Katyal

 Postdoctoral Researcher

 My research involves working closely with experimental material characterization.
-I have extensive experience in modeling EXAFS, Raman, UV-Vis, IR, and XRDS from electronic structure methods that can be compared directly with experimental characterization.
+I have extensive experience in modeling EXAFS, Raman, UV-Vis, IR, and XRDS from electronic structure methods that can be compared directly with the above mentioned experimental characterization and other tools like high resolution TEM, 4D-STEM.
 I believe in developing computational models which resemble experimentally synthesized material as closely as possible to make accurate predictions.
 I enjoy discussing science with everyone because there is so much I don't know, and fun to exchange ideas.

-Other interests: I love reading books, watching football (Premier League and NFL), camping, paddle boarding, and traveling.
+Other interests: I love reading books (I am that person who will turn on cabin light on a flight to read a book), watching football (Premier League and NFL), camping, paddle boarding, and traveling.
 I am always looking for an opportunity to travel to a new city or country and explore around.

-If you made it all the way to the end, then I would like to leave you with a quote from Sapiens by Yuval Noah Harari, which I believe is truly inspiring: A theory that enables us to do something new constitutes knowledge.
-I think this quote sums up all the development humankind has achieved in everything and holds the key to our future.
+If you made it all the way to the end, then I would like to leave you with a quote from 21 Lessons for the 21st Century by Yuval Noah Harari, which I believe is truly inspiring: Is Homo Sapiens capable of making sense of the world it has created?
+I think about this every day as I work, read, travel and experience the world around me and believe there is a place in this world to make a positive contribution.

 My research involves working closely with experimental material characterization.
-I have extensive experience in modeling EXAFS, Raman, UV-Vis, IR, and XRDS from electronic structure methods that can be compared directly with experimental characterization.
+I have extensive experience in modeling EXAFS, Raman, UV-Vis, IR, and XRDS from electronic structure methods that can be compared directly with the above mentioned experimental characterization and other tools like high resolution TEM, 4D-STEM.
 I believe in developing computational models which resemble experimentally synthesized material as closely as possible to make accurate predictions.
 I enjoy discussing science with everyone because there is so much I don't know, and fun to exchange ideas.

-Other interests: I love reading books, watching football (Premier League and NFL), camping, paddle boarding, and traveling.
+Other interests: I love reading books (I am that person who will turn on cabin light on a flight to read a book), watching football (Premier League and NFL), camping, paddle boarding, and traveling.
 I am always looking for an opportunity to travel to a new city or country and explore around.

-If you made it all the way to the end, then I would like to leave you with a quote from Sapiens by Yuval Noah Harari, which I believe is truly inspiring: A theory that enables us to do something new constitutes knowledge.
-I think this quote sums up all the development humankind has achieved in everything and holds the key to our future.
+If you made it all the way to the end, then I would like to leave you with a quote from 21 Lessons for the 21st Century by Yuval Noah Harari, which I believe is truly inspiring: Is Homo Sapiens capable of making sense of the world it has created?
+I think about this every day as I work, read, travel and experience the world around me and believe there is a place in this world to make a positive contribution.